rudidude86/gura-lang.github.io/documents/Launch-Program.md

 where `.gurc` is for command-line scripts and `.gurcw` for ones with GUI.
 These suffixes are also associated with `gura.exe` and `guraw.exe` respectively in Windows environment.
+A file stored at top of an archive file is recognized as a main script.
+The interpreter reads that file when given with a Composite File.

 You can also use a Gura module to create a Composite File.
 Below is a Gura script to create a Composite File `foo.gurc`.